-Note 12 Current Shareholders and Related party transactions
+Note 13 Current Shareholders and Related party transactions

-Promoters, via Dutch Star Companies Promoters Holding B.V. committed \in 1,750,000.
-This amount is being used to pay the costs made in respect of this initiative, hence the Company.
-If the cost exceeds the amount of \in 1,750,000 the Company may use an amount of up to 1% of the gross proceeds from units offered in the Offering (the 'Escape Hatch') to cover additional costs.
-These costs relate to the IPO and initial working capital, which amount for \in 596,672.62 for the period until 31 December 2018.
+Promoters, via Dutch Star Companies Promoters Holding B.V. committed a total amount of € 1,750,000.
+This amount is being used to pay the costs (e.g. bank, legal, advisory and insurance costs) made in respect of this initiative, hence the Company.
+If the cost exceeds the amount of € 1,750,000 the Company may use an amount of up to 1% of the gross proceeds from units offered in the Offering (the 'Escape Hatch') to cover additional costs.
+Current cumulative amount paid is appr. € 730,000.